Back to Learning Catalog

 Here’s an example:

 Let’s say you’re curious about a career in healthcare.
-You decide you’d like to learn about this career area, make a professional connection, earn a badge and earn competencies for your 9th grade English requirement.
+You decide you’d like to learn about this career area, make a professional connection, earn a badge, and meet competencies for your 9th-grade English requirement.
 While enrolled in English 1 Experiences, you conduct research to better understand language and structure in writing.
-Then, you work with an Occupational Therapist who helps you apply this understanding to the creation of an informational video.
-The video aims to advise the family members of patients regarding adaptive equipment and accommodations to help them support their family members as they go about their daily tasks.
-You’ve earned the Language and Structure in Writing competency!
-(This is just one example of the many ways experiences can bridge competencies to careers.)
+Then you may work with an Occupational Therapist to help apply your writing skills to create an informational video about adaptive equipment for patients.
+The video aims to advise family members of patients regarding the use of accommodations and equipment to help patients perform daily tasks.
+Now you’ve earned the Language and Structure in Writing competency!
+This is just one example of the many ways Experiences can bridge competencies to careers.

-*A parent/guardian permission form and background check of the outside expert are required for students to work with outside experts without parental supervision.
+*A parent/guardian permission form and background check of the outside expert are both required to work with outside experts without parental supervision.

 Competencies

-• Managing Physical and Mental Health
+Managing Physical and Mental Health

 Students will demonstrate an understanding of managing physical and mental health by explaining the impact of healthy habits on overall wellness, explaining the body and mind connection and describing strategies for meeting health goals.

-• Avoiding and Minimizing Risky Behaviors
+Avoiding and Minimizing Risky Behaviors

 Students will demonstrate an understanding of avoiding and minimizing risky behaviors by summarizing factors that influence behavior, explaining the access of information and services to enhance health, and describing disease prevention.

-• Family and Community Health
+Family and Community Health

 Students will demonstrate an understanding of family and community health by describing the use of interpersonal communication skills to enhance health, explaining the elements of health care plans, and explaining advocacy for family and community health to avoid health risks.

-• Healthy Eating
+Healthy Eating

 Students will demonstrate an understanding of healthy eating by explaining the benefits of healthy eating habits, explaining tools for eating healthy, and summarizing strategies for healthy food choices.

-• Creating and Maintaining Healthy Relationships
+Creating and Maintaining Healthy Relationships

 Students will demonstrate an understanding of creating and maintaining healthy relationships by explaining the importance of treatment of others with dignity and respect, explaining the avoidance of substance abuse, and summarizing the daily practices of health-enhancing behaviors.